Attempt CAIIB Central Banking Module C Quiz & Download PDF

 What are the important components of monetary policy in Module C?

-Monetary policy explains how the central bank controls money supply and interest rates to maintain price stability and economic growth.
-It includes both theoretical concepts and practical policy tools used by the RBI in different economic conditions.
-Understanding this helps in solving conceptual MCQs easily.
+Monetary policy refers to the measures used by the central bank to regulate money supply and interest rates for maintaining price stability and supporting economic growth.
+It covers key concepts and policy tools employed by the RBI under different economic conditions.

 What is covered under credit policy in CAIIB Module C?

-Credit policy focuses on how credit is distributed and controlled in the economy to ensure balanced growth and financial stability.
-It explains how banks and regulators manage lending limits and pricing structures.
-The Reserve Bank of India plays a key role in guiding credit flow through various instruments.
+Credit policy deals with the regulation and allocation of credit to support balanced economic growth and financial stability.
+It explains how banks and regulators manage lending practices, credit limits, and pricing structures.

 Also Check: CAIIB Exam Date 2026